eremitik/notes/hh_notes.md

 ## Unique features of Hardhat

 import "hardhat/console.sol"; --- place in .sol file, you can print to console\
-npm i -g hardhat-shorthand --- this replaces 'npx hardhat' with just 'hh' for commands\
+npm i -g hardhat-shorthand --- this replaces 'npx hardhat' with just 'hh' for commands

+## Important libraries related to HH
+@nomiclabs/hardhat-ethers --- interact with ETH blockchain simply\
+@nomiclabs/hardhat-waffle ---integration with waffle and hh\
+ethers --- complete ETH wallet implementation and utils in JS\
+ethereum-waffle --- framework for testing smart contracts